allanbowe/rawsas/content/posts/2018-04-28-the-sasensei-bitcoin-challenge.md

 date: '2018-04-28 14:52:05'
 path: '/the-sasensei-bitcoin-challenge/'
 tags:
+  - bitcoin
-  - Movable Type
+  - sasensei
 ---

 To celebrate the recent launch of the Sasensei final level (Custom Quiz Builder) we're running a promotion in April, May and June this year.
-The prize - $100 in Bitcoin - is given to the player who submits the best question of the month.
+The prize - \$100 in Bitcoin - is given to the player who submits the best question of the month.
 Note that "best" is not related to difficulty - but rather it means that it has been voted up (by the community) and is interesting, well written, fun, and/or educational!

 Think you have what it takes?
 You need to be Green Belt (100 rep and above) in order to unlock 'submit' capability.